stevejay/react-roving-tabindex/README.md

 ## Requirements

 This package has been written using the React Hooks API, so it is only usable with React version 16.8 onwards.
+It has peer dependencies of `react` and `react-dom`.

 ## Installation